-Three days of summer racing on Newmarket's July course bring together horseracing and high fashion in an irresistible midsummer festival.
+Three days of summer racing at Newmarket's Moët & Chandon July Festival bring together horseracing and high fashion in an irresistible midsummer weekend.

 Throughout the three-day meeting, a series of prizes are awarded for the best-dressed race goers.
 There is no official entry process for fashion prizes - the judges simply observe the race goers around the course and make their decision, so it's an excellent incentive to dress to impress, and guarantees that the July Festival is a glamorous fashion spectacle as well as a thrilling display of equine prowess.